civcode/SensorFusionND-P2-CameraBased2dFeatureTracking/report/README.md

 #### Processing Time

-The following tables show the processing time for feature detection and feature descriptions, as well as the ten highest ranking combinations of detector and descriptor
+The following tables show the processing time for feature detection and feature descriptions, as well as the ten highest ranking combinations of detector and descriptor.

 ![][img05]